CarsonJoshua/Tragedy/imports/1-PlayingCards.md

 # 1 Playing Cards

 ## 1.0 Inrepretting Rules
-* **1.0.1** Within 1 Playing Cards, a playing card is referred to as a card, and other cards are referred to as Tragedy cards.
+* **1.0.1** Within 1 Playing Cards, a card refers to a playing card, and Tragedy card refers to a playing card or another type of card.

 ## 1.2 Properties
 * **1.2.1** Rank is a property.
 Each card has a Rank.
 The Ranks are '2','3','4','5','6','7','8','9','10','J','Q','K','A'.
 Each Rank correlates to a Value.
 Each numbered Rank correlates to the equal Value.
 'J','Q','K' correlate to a Value of 10.
 'A' correlates to a Value of 1 or 11, chosen when the card is played.